Student satisfaction at Leeds Arts University remains high in the latest National Student Survey

 The National Student Survey (NSS) measures student satisfaction based on teaching, tutor support, feedback, and learning of final year students at education institutions across the UK.

-The survey results confirmed that 87% of final year students at Leeds Arts University reported overall satisfaction with the quality of their course, ranking above other specialist arts universities in the UK for the second year running and above the sector average of 83%.
+The survey results confirmed that 87% of final year students at Leeds Arts University reported overall satisfaction with the quality of their course, ranking above the sector average of 83%.

 Professor Simone Wonnacott, Vice-Chancellor, Leeds Arts University said: